slinkp/inheritance_talk/slides.rst

 * how things accidentally get worse

-* one basic principle of design
+* one basic principle of design: *favor composition over inheritance*

 * the process of refactoring